XanaGA/posts_en/_posts/2022-04-18-first-post.md

 ![]({{ site.baseurl }}/images/virtual_world.png "Credit: VQGAN + CLIP")

 ## The beginning
 I have been self-learning about AI and Deep Learning since I started my degree more than three years ago.
 But lately, I had the feeling of being stuck, even a bit lost.
 Moreover, the idea of starting to share my work has always been in the back of my head.
 I think individually we can achieve cool things, but the big changes come from communities.
-We can find many examples just in the AI field, from Fastai to Hugging Face.
+We can find many examples just in the AI field, from Fastai to Hugging Face and many more.
 I want to be connected with those communities!🌍

 Thinking about the best way to do it, I remembered what *Jeremy Howard* said about the importance of blogging in the second edition of one of the first [courses](https://course.fast.ai/) I took.
 Then I discovered Fastpages, so the decision was taken, I would start blogging!